 This award is designed for 14-19 year olds.
 The course they undertake will enable them to coach the basic skills of the sport, provide fun activities on a safe enclosed site and enable them to assist as volunteers at school or local events.
 Read more…

-If you are interested in becoming qualified in any of the above courses please contact me directly.
-As of 2012 all courses are organised through British Orienteering so there may be a short wait to organise a course.
+If you are interested in becoming qualified in any of the above courses please contact us directly.

 You may also be interested in an incentive scheme designed by the British Schools Orienteering Association.
 Read below for more details.